YMC-22/smart-filter/README.md

 To build post cards in Masonry form, use the ymc_after_loaded_data_FilterID_LayoutID hooks and the Masonry mini library MagicGrid.
 To do this, you need to use the following code:
 The MagicGrid object has the following settings:

-- `class_name - is the name of the filter container class.`
 - `container: "#container", // Required.
 Can be a class, id, or an HTMLElement.`
 - `static: false, // Required for static content.
 Default: false.`
 - `items: 30, // Required for dynamic content.
 Initial number of items in the container.`